|June 2021: Our review of the FIST

 maintaing energy levels close together during these

-protein evolve?
-Why do the proteins that constitute
+does a protein evolve?
+Why do the proteins that

-all living matter around us have exactly those
+constitute all living matter around us have exactly

-shapes and amino acids that they have?
-How much is
+those shapes and amino acids that they have?
+How much

 was the selection done?
 Pouria's work on the